 way it is preserved and prepared.
 Our enjoyment of certain flavours and tastes is therefore acquired over time, as we become exposed to them from a young age.
 This phenomenon, known as "acquiring

 a taste," explains why individuals who are unfamiliar with certain flavours may not enjoy them.
 In addition, our ideas about what tastes go together are culturally based.
 According to The

 Guardian's article The geography of taste: how our food preferences are formed, a 2011 study found that Asian cooking avoids combining similar flavours, while traditional European gastronomy is

 all about combining foods that have similar flavours.

-However, our like or dislike of a certain food item is not only based on its taste.
-In his book Perception & Identity in Intercultural Communication, Marshall R. Singer, an American professor and intercultural researcher, recounts an incident when he offered fried caterpillars at a party without informing his guests about the actual content of the snack and describes the reaction of one of them when she learnt that she had eaten caterpillars:
+However, it is not just taste that determines whether we like or dislike a particular food.
+In his book Perception & Identity in Intercultural Communication, Marshall R. Singer, an American professor and intercultural researcher, recounts an incident in which he served fried caterpillars at a party without informing his guests of the actual contents of the snack, and describes the reaction of one of his guests when she learned that she had eaten caterpillars:

 … [She] said, "Marshall, those fried shrimp you put out were delicious."